luigiselmi/kafka-clients/README.md

 as described in the documentation ([Apache Kafka Quick Start](http://kafka.apache.org/documentation.html#quickstart))

 1. Start Zookeeper
       ./bin/zookeeper-server-start.sh config/zookeeper.properties
 2. Start a Kafka broker (id=0, port=9090)
       ./bin/kafka-server-start.sh config/server.properties
 3. Create  a topic (taxy-data)
       ./bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic taxy

 The topic, "taxy" in the above example, must be the same used when a producer is started.
+The producer and the consumer are configured to connect to the Kafka broker through port 9090 in their properties files.

 ##Build
 The software is based on Maven and can be build from the project root folder simply running the command